geekcourses/GitHubTutorial-Using-VSCode/README.md

 <a href = "https://github.com/signup" target= "_blank"> GitHub - Sign Up </a>

-VsCode and Git must be installed on your Computer.
+VSCode and Git must be installed on your Computer.

 <a href = "https://gitforwindows.org/" target= "_blank"> Download Git for Windows (and Git BASH) </a>